Goods and documents left behind for rooming accommodation fact sheet

 There are rules for the storage and disposal of goods and documents left behind by a resident when they leave rooming accommodation such as a boarding house, hostel, or off-campus student accommodation.

 Changes to Queensland rental laws came into effect from 6 June 2024.
-Learn more about the changes and what they mean for you.
+Further changes commenced on 30 September 2024.
+Learn more.

 The Residential Tenancies and Rooming Accommodation Act 2008 (the Act) has rules for the storage and disposal of goods and documents left behind by a tenant when they leave rooming accommodation.
 Rooming accommodation includes places such as boarding houses, hostels, and off-campus student accommodation in Queensland.